What Is The RUF Internship?

 Where will they be located?

 Interns are assigned to campuses around the country based on the strategic needs of the campus and region.
 Placement decisions are made by our regional leaders and the RUF National Office.
-RUF campuses are located all across the U.S. Click here for a map of our current campuses.
+RUF campuses are located all across the U.S.

 What does financial integrity look like within RUF?